The Interstate Railroad

 All were retired in 1986.

-**Note: This was the only Norfolk Southern caboose to be painted for Southern Railroad and to see uses on the system.
+**Note: This was the only Norfolk Southern caboose to be painted for Southern Railroad

 Special thanks to Jerry M. LaBoda for the information about the Southern Steel Cupola Caboose.
 Please visit his Yahoo Group - RRCaboose for pictures of these cabooses.
 They are located under the files section, in the Southern Steel Cupola file.